 Prior to the invention of the tool, a locksmith called out to All Keys Lost (AKL) job for a car would have an extremely difficult time, needing to first gain physical entry to the car.
-Then removing the ignition barrel and often the surrounding housing and physically hand filling a key blank to fit the up to 10 spring-loaded wafers inside the barrel.
+Then remove the ignition barrel and often the surrounding housing and physically hand-filling a key blank to fit the up to 10 spring-loaded wafers inside the barrel.
 This kind of job could take hours and she/he could waste several blanks if they filled the key a fraction too much.

 Enter the Lishi tool…

-Mr Li developed a series of tools that not only can pick the wafers of the door, allowing for physical entry to the car but also allowed for the bitting combination of the wafers to be decoded without removing the ignition.
+Mr. Li developed a series of tools that not only can pick the wafers of the door, allowing for physical entry to the car but also allowed for the bitting combination of the wafers to be decoded without removing the ignition.
 For automotive locksmiths with access to code cutting machines, entering the decoded bitting would mean a job that previously took hours can be done in a matter of minutes.

 The Lishi tool company now has tools for every major automotive key-way and has grown to employ 30+ people in its expanded factory.
-This is where the story gets interesting for those of us who pick locks as a hobby because, in 2017, Mr Li set his sights and talents to pin tumbler residential locks & padlocks.
+This is where the story gets interesting for those of us who pick locks as a hobby because, in 2017, Mr. Li set his sights and talents to pin tumbler residential locks & padlocks.

 Why you should consider a Lishi lock pick as part of your picking arsenal?